brainwavecollective/resources-public/docs/Documentation/community_member_agreement.md

 # Community Member Agreement
-*as of August 8th, 2025*
+*as of September 5th, 2025*

 ## What You're Joining

 Brain Wave Collective LCA is a new approach to innovation and collaboration.
 As a Community Member, you'll gain access to our network of builders, researchers, and innovators.
-We are thrilled to have you help shape our evolving policies and structure as we build within the collective and learn more about what works best for our members.
+We are thrilled to have you onboard to help shape our evolving policies and structure as we learn what works best for our members and build this collective together.

 ## Your Rights as Community Member